chhib/observable-sheep/README.md

 Small server used to retrieve Patreon pledges to visualize using Observable.

-Authentication is done through a cookie which has to match a secret key set in an environment variable.
+Authentication is done by providing a key, which if correct allows that IP access to the endpoint for 30 minutes.

 ```